This soy-free, gluten-free, and paleo Homemade Bone Broth recipe is super easy to make. Throw the ingredients in the crockpot and walk away!

 - Pour into glass jars or freezer-safe jars for long-term storage.

-- If desired, reuse bones and repeat the process with fresh water to get more bang for your buck.
+- For a double batch, reuse bones and repeat the process with fresh water.

 - Use as a stand-alone beverage or in any recipe where bone broth is used.